-St. Paul’s School is one of the founding partners in the Penn Residency Master’s in Teaching program.
-St. Paul's is home to 10 teaching fellows, five each on their first and second years.
-Positions available for the 2017-18 academic year have been filled.
-Available positions for the 2018-19 academic year will be posted in January of 2018.
+St. Paul’s School is one of the founding partners in the Penn Boarding School Teaching Residency program.
+St. Paul's is home to 10 teaching fellows, five first year Fellows and five second year Fellows.

 About the Program

-The Penn Residency Master's in Teaching (PRMT) program is a groundbreaking collaboration between the Graduate School of Education of the University of Pennsylvania and a consortium of the nation’s leading boarding schools.
-The other consortium schools include Deerfield Academy, the Hotchkiss School, Lawrenceville School, Loomis Chaffee School, Milton Academy, Miss Porter's School, Northfield Mount Hermon, and Taft School.
-With an innovative and comprehensive curriculum designed specifically for the boarding schools’ unique setting, the program provides aspiring teachers an opportunity to receive a Master’s in Science of Education in concert with the exceptional fellowship programs offered by each school.
-The flexible format is also designed to accommodate the rigorous schedule of the Fellows and their host schools: brief, intensive on-site sessions that rotate between the Penn campus and the campus of each boarding school, paired with innovative and collaborative distance learning.
+The Penn Boarding School Teaching Residency (BSTR) program is a groundbreaking collaboration between the Graduate School of Education of the University of Pennsylvania and a consortium of the nation’s leading boarding schools.
+With an innovative and comprehensive curriculum designed specifically for the boarding schools’ unique setting, the program provides aspiring teachers an opportunity to receive a Master’s of Science in Education degree in concert with the exceptional fellowship programs offered by each school.
+The flexible format is also designed to accommodate the rigorous schedule of the Fellows and their host schools: brief, intensive on-site sessions that rotate between the Penn campus and the campus of each boarding school, paired with innovative and colalborative distance learning.

 The program lasts for two years and involves: